 In addition most mp3-files are “frame orientated”, i.e. the encoder sometimes adds empty samples to the end of a file to get a whole frame at the end.

 To put it together: Unfortunately it is not possible to always reconstruct the original data 100%-ly out of two mp3-files, that contain parts of continuous data.

 If you want to work with continouos data, you must save all tracks into ONE mp3-file or use the wave-format."

 So, the silences are “inside” the MP3 file.
 You can’t avoid them with only setting pauses to zero.
 You need to edit the files.

 The easiest way for me is using Feurio Track Editor.
-Simply select the position of the end (with the help of zoom) and press "Set end position".
-(The project settings must be configured to "Do not insert pauses between tracks - round track markers")
+Simply select the position of the start and end (with the help of zoom) and press “Set start/end position”.

 This editor is non-destructive, so the original files are not modified.

 If you encode with the latest LAME.EXE versions and decode with Foobar2k, you will get a WAV exactly as long as the original WAV, so you can burn directly without worrying.
 In this case, you can use Nero, but not if you edit the files.